 Preparation for Real-World Recovery

-The Ranch drug rehab is a nurturing, protective setting in which to do the work of recovery.
+The Ranch duel diagnosis treatment center is a nurturing, protective setting in which to do the work of recovery.
 During their stay, clients also prepare for everyday life after treatment.
 We want our clients to succeed in sobriety when they leave The Ranch.
 That’s why we help them practice skills that support independence, resilience and a healthy lifestyle.
 Clients live in a home with peers and learn to navigate interpersonal challenges that arise in everyday relationships.
 They are also responsible for grocery shopping, cooking their own meals, managing their medications (with nurse supervision) and completing assigned chores.